alanjonesit/terraform-aws-gitlab-stale-merge-requests-slack-app/README.md

 ## Install

-You must have python3 and pip installed to generate `.zip` files for Lambda Function and layer.
+You must have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed to generate `.zip` files for Lambda Function and layer.
+Note: If you have Python version 3.4 or later, pip is included by default.

 ## Usage